Drama in Kumasi as Kotoko pip CARA after four penalty misses

 Substitute Yakubu Mohammed managed to nail it in injury time after three previous spot kicks were squandered by the Porcupine Warriors.

-Substitute Yakubu Mohammed managed to nail it in injury time after three previous spot kicks were squandered.
+Substitute Yakubu Mohammed managed to nail it in injury time after three previous spot kicks were squandered by the home side.

-Referee Issa SY from Senegal remains the star man for awarding five penalties in a match. he Kumasi giants missed three and scored one, CARA also missed their kick.
-His first call was in the sixth minute but striker Saddick Adams had his effort wide.
+Referee Issa SY from Senegal remains the star man for awarding five penalties in a match.
+The Kumasi giants missed three and scored one while opponents CARA also missed theirs.

+His first call was in the sixth minute but striker Saddick Adams hit his effort wide.

-From the recess, Kotoko piled pressure on CARA Club and they were awarded with another penalty in the 57th minute, this time Amos Frinpong stepped forward and his kick was saved.
+From the recess, Kotoko piled pressure on CARA Club and they were awarded with another penalty in the 57th minute, this time Amos Frimpong stepped forward and his kick was saved.

 Five minutes later, the referee awarded another penalty for the Kumasi giants after Kwame Boahene was brought down, however, Baba Mahama selected himself to take the kick and he failed to pick his spot.

-Kotoko pressed the action and late in the game the Kumasi giants were awarded their fourth penalty and second half substitute Yakubu Mohammed scored the match winner for the Ghanaian side.

-The second leg is expected to come off in two weeks time in Congo Brazzaville.
+The second leg is expected to come off in two weeks time in Congo Brazzaville and both teams will hope there is less drama.